AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 ## JPEG XS IS-05 Senders and Receivers

-Connection Management using IS-05 proceeds in exactly the same manner as for ST 2110-20, except that the SDP file at the **/transportfile** endpoint on Senders MUST comply with the requirements of RFC 9134 and ST 2110-22.
+Connection Management using IS-05 proceeds in exactly the same manner as for any other stream format carried within RTP.
+The SDP file at the **/transportfile** endpoint on Senders MUST comply with the requirements of RFC 9134 and, if appropriate, ST 2110-22.

-An SDP file provided in the `transport_file` attribute of a `PATCH` request on the **/staged** endpoint of Receivers MUST also comply with RFC 9134 and ST 2110-22.
+An SDP file provided in the `transport_file` attribute of a `PATCH` request on the **/staged** endpoint of Receivers MUST also comply with RFC 9134 and, if appropriate, ST 2110-22.

 An example SDP file is provided in the [Examples](../examples/).